-Cast and Extruded Acrylic Sheets - Cast-vs-Extruded-2-01.webp
+Cast and Extruded Acrylic Sheets - Blue Rhine

 Acrylic sheets are manufactured by two different production processes, Cast and Extruded.
 Acrylic polymers are synthetic materials that are formed by a chemical reaction between a monomer and a catalyst.